Lepozepo/S3/README.md

 	* "ap-southeast-2"
 	* "ap-northeast-1"
 	* "sa-east-1"
+* __ops.xrhId [DEFAULT: the id of the document that will be created]:__ an id to keep track of the http request to make it cancelable
 *	__callback:__ A function that is run after the upload is complete returning an Error as the first parameter (if there is one), and a Result as the second.
 *	__Result:__ The returned value of the callback function if there is no error.
 It returns an object with these keys:
 	*	__loaded:__ Integer (bytes)